opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

 ## Cluster-level shard, block, and task settings

-OpenSearch supports the following the cluster-level shard, block, and task settings:
+OpenSearch supports the following cluster-level shard, block, and task settings:

 - `cluster.blocks.read_only` (Boolean): Sets the entire cluster to read-only.
 Default is `false`.

-- `cluster.blocks.read_only_allow_delete` (Boolean): Similar to `cluster.blocks.read_only` but allows you to delete indexes.
+- `cluster.blocks.read_only_allow_delete` (Boolean): Similar to `cluster.blocks.read_only`, but allows you to delete indexes.

 - `cluster.max_shards_per_node` (Integer): Limits the total number of primary and replica shards for the cluster.
 The limit is calculated as follows: `cluster.max_shards_per_node` multiplied by the number of non-frozen data nodes.
 Shards for closed indexes do not count toward this limit.
 Default is `1000`.